daemonraco/drtools/docs/mock-routes.md

 }
 ```

-This come in handy when you have many routes using the same path, if you happen to
+This comes in handy when you have multiple routes using the same path, if you need
-need a change in such path, you just change it in one place.
+to change such path, you just change it in one place.

 ## Default guard
-Maybe you already guest it, all routes have a default guard that checks nothing
+You probably already guest that all routes have a default guard that checks
-but it's there.
+nothing but it's there.
-If you want to apply a your guard to all routes you can do this:
+If you want to apply your guard to all routes you can do this overriding the name
+`default`:
 ```json
 {
     "guards": [